Notice of Data Security Incident Regarding City Health Patient Records

 Eczema getting worse?
 Get a dermatology evaluation today.

-CityHealth dermatology at Oakland Montclair and San Leandro — prescription treatments, biologics, and same-day appointments available.
+CityHealth dermatology at Oakland Montclair and San Leandro — prescription creams, biologics, and same-day visits.
 Book online · Find a location.

 Related: if you have facial redness that may be rosacea, learn about rosacea treatment at CityHealth Oakland.